mark-obeirne/boardgameempire/README.md

 ### Multiple Wishlists
 For the most part, one wishlist should be sufficient for users.
 However, there may be cases in which customers would like to organise products into various wishlists.
 For example, if a customer would like a wishlist for present ideas or unique wishlists for different playgroups, we would like to provide them with this ability.

+### 404 Page
+We would like to create a fun and interactive 404 page, in case customers get lost, stumble upon a link that no longer exists, or go hunting in search of easter eggs.
+This would also help them find their way back to the homepage.

 ### Customer Service Chatbot
 Customers are invited to email if they have any queries or issues with their orders.
 In instances where customers have queries that could be dealt with quickly and in real-time, we would like to investigate the practicality of a chatbot.
 This, we believe, could improve the user experience and save them time as they would not have to partake in a back-and-forth email chain.